C4IROcean/odp-sdk-python/Examples/README.md

 ## TO RUN THE EXAMPLE NOTEBOOKS YOU NEED TO MAKE SURE YOU HAVE ACCESS TO THE FUNCTION FILES AND INSTALLED THE REQUIRED PACKAGES
 ## We recommend you create a new environment, install odp_sdk, and proceed with the following setup:

-### Make sure you've cloned the repo
+## Make sure you've cloned the repo

-In order to use UtilityFunctions.py, certain packages are necessary.

 ## In order to use UtilityFunctions.py you need to install Cartopy